dmiotti/chess_earth_api/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create ecto.migrate`
+  * Create, migrate and seed your database with `mix ecto.setup`
-  * Seed the database `mix run priv/repo/seeds.exs`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit the GraphiQL interface [`localhost:4000/graphiql`](http://localhost:4000/graphiql ) from your browser.